Roger Royle: Media career

+He was a regular contributor to the BBC Radio 4 programme Stop the Week.

 He appeared on Pause for Thought on Terry Wogan's Radio 2 weekday show and writes a weekly column for Woman's Weekly.

 Retirement

 On 4 March 2007, Royle said that he would be standing down from his longstanding position on Radio 2 presenting Sunday Half Hour, despite this he continued appearances on Pause for Thought on occasional weekday mornings.
 He also continued to present his Christmas Day early morning show on Radio 2 until 2017.

 On 23 October 2014, Royle accepted the position of patron to mental health charity Being Alongside, formerly the Association for Pastoral Care in Mental Health (APCMH).

 Legacy

 Eugene Kelly of The Vaselines used the alias 'The Very Reverend Roger Royle' in the 1980s, a reference to Royle.

 Honours

 In 1992, Royle was awarded a Lambeth Master of Arts (MA) degree in recognition of his work in the media.